-The Acute Pain Service (APS) at HSS is committed to reducing postoperative pain and assisting with the early phases of rehabilitation from orthopedic surgery.
-Our goal is to provide effective and safe pain management for all of our surgical patients.
+The Acute Pain Service (APS) at HSS is committed to reducing post-operative pain and assisting with the early phases of rehabilitation from orthopedic surgery.
+APS provides safe and effective pain management for all of HSS’ surgical patients.

-The APS consists of a specialized team of clinicians with expertise in postoperative pain control, including an anesthesiologist, a nurse with special training in pain management, a pharmacist, and a physical therapist.
-Physicians from the Musculoskeletal and Interventional Pain Management Division may be consulted as well, depending on your medical history and specific case.
+The APS consists of a specialized team of clinicians with expertise in post-operative pain control, including anesthesiologists, nurses with special training in pain management, and pharmacists.
+Depending on your medical history and specific case, physicians from the Musculoskeletal and Interventional Pain Management Division may be consulted as well.

-The APS at HSS typically employs a multi-modal regimen to control postoperative pain.
-This means that several different types of pain relievers are used to help reduce pain by different mechanisms.
-This helps to limit the side effects of high doses of one "pain reliever" while reaping the benefits of complimentary analgesia from each technique.
+APS uses a multi-modal approach to control post-operative pain.
+This means that several different types of pain medications are used to help reduce pain in different ways.
+This approach to pain management helps limit the side effects of high doses of one pain reliever while reaping the benefits of pain relief from a different, complimentary technique.

-Most of our patients will be able to use an analgesic technique called patient-controlled analgesia (PCA).
-This technique allows patients to customize the delivery of your pain medication whether by intravenous, epidural, or continuous nerve block routes.
-Patients have the ability to give themselves small doses of pain medication on a frequent, as-needed basis.
-This flexibility is important, as every patient has different individual needs.
+Many of our patients will be able to use an analgesic technique called patient-controlled analgesia (PCA).
+This technique allows you to customize the delivery of your pain medication whether by intravenous, epidural, or continuous nerve block routes.
+These patients have the ability to give themselves additional small doses of pain medication on an as-needed basis.
+This flexibility allows the APS to address patients' individualized needs.

-The APS will set limits and controls to help avoid side effects.
+The APS sets limits and controls to help avoid side effects from pain medications.
 Extra doses can be given to control pain during peaks of discomfort which may occur during physical therapy.
 This method of pain management has been associated with higher levels of patient satisfaction, better pain control, and fewer side effects.
 Nonetheless, you may still experience side effects including nausea, itching, sleepiness, and numbness.